 From a founding member base of 12 countries, the GS1 federation of not-for-profit member organisations has grown to 114 national offices, supporting 150 nation-states to maintain the currency of data and provide open registers and related services to address economic and public policy priorities.
 In Australia, this includes national product registries, national product recall and national location registries.
-As not-for-profit entities, GS1 member organisations cover their operating costs through membership fees and the licencing of identification keys.
+As notfor-profit entities, GS1 member organisations cover their operating costs through membership fees and the licencing of identification keys.
 All GS1 standards are available royalty-free for members and non-members to use.
+Cutting through some of the complexity associated with digital trade, the GS1 system of standards fundamentally provides an economic foundation.
+The common business vocabulary provides the building blocks.
+Standardised identification keys enable capturing and sharing of data and efficient exchange of information.
+As outlined in this paper, there are very close similarities between the data elements relevant for tracking the physical exchange of products and those related to product conformity data flows.
+These similarities may be exploited to address existing challenges in achieving the goal of full traceability for product conformity and credentialing information and avoid the need to duplicate standards or re-invent the wheel.